adirn26/User-Management-SpringMongodb/README.md

 # User-Management-SpringMongodb
-This is a web application built with Spring Boot for the backend and MongoDB for the database that manages user accounts.
+This is a Spring boot API built with MongoDB for the database that manages user accounts.
 It provides RESTful API endpoints to create, read, update, and delete user accounts.

 ## Features
 - User account management